 The measurement of the ECL allowance for financial assets measured at amortised cost is an area that requires the use of significant assumptions about future economic conditions and credit behaviour (e.g. the likelihood of customers defaulting and the resulting losses).
 A number of significant judgments, including determining the criteria for significant increase in credit risk, are also required in applying the accounting requirements for measuring ECLs.
-Details about the judgements and assumptions used in measuring ECLs is set out in note 4.9(a) and 35(b) to these consolidated financial statements.
+Details about the judgments and assumptions used in measuring ECLs is set out in note 2(i)(i) and 33(b) to these consolidated financial statements.
 Changes to these estimates and assumptions can result in significant changes to the timing and amount of ECLs to be recognised.